 - Erosion damage and the movement of CCR as a result of erosion was noted due to the accumulation of CCR in the drainage swale located at the south end of the CCR unit along the upper limit of the existing final cover.
 Continued monitoring of the swale along the final cover interface during 7-day inspections and maintain the swale by removing accumulated CCR to reestablish the as-built conditions of the swale was recommended.
-IPL addressed this item prior to the current inspection, and the condition described no longer exists. - A small area of erosion on the final cover was observed in the perimeter ditch along the south side of the landfill.
-The erosion formed where the soil cover in the perimeter ditch meets the riprap pad at the northwest end of the ditch.
-This area appeared stable during the current inspection.
-Continued monitoring of this area during 7-day inspections is recommended.
+IPL staff have addressed this item. - A small area of erosion on the final cover was observed in the perimeter ditch along the south side of the landfill.
+The erosion has formed where the soil cover in the perimeter ditch meets the riprap pad at the northwest end of the ditch.
+Continued maintenance and monitoring of this area is recommended.
 This item is also discussed in Section 4.3.4.1. - Erosion was observed in a drainage gulley located between the landfill and the radio tower access road to the south of the landfill.
-Continued monitoring of this area was recommended.
+Continued maintenance and monitoring of this area was recommended.
 Potential repair options should be identified/considered for implementation if erosion continues.
 This item is also discussed in Section 4.3.4.2.